dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/14 Lecture 14.md

 It turns out that $a_1$ will be $q+1$ minus the number of degree one places.

 :::{.question}
+\envlist

-Questions: what are the constraints on these quantities?
+- What are the constraints on these quantities?

-Can we write the zeta function in a nice way?
+- Can we write the zeta function in a nice way?

-Exactly what do we need to compute to determine it?
+- Exactly what do we need to compute to determine it?

 :::